You were in the hospital because you have pancreatitis. This is a swelling of the pancreas.

 You may have had blood tests and imaging exams, such as a CT scan or ultrasound.
 You may have been given medicines to help your pain or fight and prevent infections.
 You may have been given fluids through an intravenous (IV) tube in your vein and nutrition through a feeding tube or IV.
 You may have had a tube inserted through your nose that helped remove the contents of your stomach.

 If your pancreatitis was caused by gallstones or a blocked duct, you may have had surgery.
 Your doctor may also have drained a cyst (collection of fluid) in your pancreas.

-Talk with your doctor about:
+Talk with your health care provider about:

-Do NOT drink any alcohol.
+DO NOT drink any alcohol.